 George in NYC for the 2005 CMAs.

 George has said that he rarely picks up a guitar at home, except for ads like this one.
-Bubba has somewhat changed that recently by becoming interested in playing guitar himself.
+Bubba changed that by becoming interested in playing guitar himself, and becoming a songwriter.
+His interest motivated George to start writing again.
+The results can be found on George's most recent albums.

 George on Chorizo, another one of his favorite horses, and one of my favorites too.